thecodewarrior/Tippy.vue/docs/getting-started.md

 app.use(TippyPlugin);
 app.use(TippyPlugin, {
-  // convenience to set tippy.js default props
+  tippyDefaults: {}, // convenience to set tippy.js default props
 });

 // or add them individually